atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 #endif
 {% endhighlight %}

 We import the header file in our source code and voilà!
 Now on Linux, we have a plain old `int add()` function, while all the Windows wizardry is handled by the compiler.
+We'll just have to remember to set `WIN_EXPORT` to true when we compile on Windows (see below).
 Good!
 Will this work?
 Well, let's make a CMakeLists and see.

 <h2>CMake</h2>
-Setting up CMake is easy enough for cross-platform, but here I ran into some issues.
+Setting up CMake is easy enough for cross-platform, but there are quirks to work out.
 First a short description of how to make a dynamic library in CMake this is a stripped down and simplified version of the CMakeLists in our project which you can find [here](https://github.com/RoukaVici/LibRoukaVici/blob/master/CMakeLists.txt):
 `CMakeLists.txt`
 {% highlight cmake %}
 # Always set the cmake min version.